denialofsandwich/pythapi/README.md

 EOM
 ```

-Navigate to your pythapi directory and copy `pythapi.example.ini` to `pythapi.ini.`
+Navigate to your pythapi directory, copy `pythapi.example.ini` to `pythapi.ini` and edit the config.

-Change the the nessesary parameters.
+Change all nessesary parameters.

 **IMPORTANT**: generate a salt.
 This dramatically increases the security.
 You can do this in linux with: